Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations: Are Visual Fidelity and Contrastiveness Indicative of VLM Correctness?

 \section{Are Visual Fidelity and Contrastiveness Indicative of VLM Correctness?}

-We evaluate our quality scoring functions on their ability to indicate the accuracy of a VLM prediction. \paragraph{Visual Reasoning Tasks.} We evaluate our explanation qualities on two visual reasoning tasks: A-OKVQA~\cite{schwenk2022okvqa}---a multiple-choice VQA benchmark that requires reasoning over images using external knowledge and commonsense---and VizWiz~\cite{gurari2018vizwiz}---an open-ended VQA task consisting of questions asked by blind and low-vision users about images they captured on their mobile phones.
+We evaluate quality scoring functions on their ability to indicate the accuracy of a VLM prediction. \paragraph{Visual Reasoning Tasks.} We evaluate our explanation qualities on three visual reasoning tasks: A-OKVQA~\cite{schwenk2022okvqa}---a multiple-choice VQA benchmark that requires reasoning over images using external knowledge and commonsense; VizWiz~\cite{gurari2018vizwiz}---an open-ended VQA task consisting of questions asked by blind and low-vision users about images they captured on their mobile phones; and MMMU-Pro~\cite{yue2025mmmuprorobustmultidisciplinemultimodal}---a massive multi-discipline multimodal understanding and reasoning benchmark.
 We sample 500 questions from the validation set of each task. \Cref{subsec:create_subset_split} contains details about the tasks' pre-processing and evaluation.
-We do not evaluate Contrastiveness or combined quality scoring functions on VizWiz, which lacks a specified set of possible answers for each question.\footnote{We tried turning this into a multiple-choice task by mining negatives from \gpt, however we found that the quality of negatives was not very good.}
+For VizWiz, which lacks a specified set of possible answers, we generate hard negatives using an LLM to enable Contrastiveness evaluation.
+These negatives are used for post-hoc evaluation and are not provided to the model during answer generation.\footnote{We discuss the specific challenges and results of this open-set evaluation in \Cref{sec:apx_hard_negatives} and validate the strategy via ablation in \Cref{sec:apx_hard_negatives_validation}.}